pieroocampo/Sisense-BloX-to-REST/README.md

 A simple pass through service built on Bottle to call the Sisense REST API from BloX widgets

 ## Why, Though?

+NONE OF THIS APPLIES ANYMORE.
+BloX now has custom actions, so it's better to use them than an approach like this.

 Sisense BloX widgets are a simple way to make Sisense dashboards actionable.
 I thought it would make a cool demo to call the Sisense REST API directly from a BloX widget.
 This small service deals with the challenges of converting the BloX form input to a payload usable by the REST API:

 * BloX only supports POST actions, but I'd like to demo other methods (GET, PUT, DELETE, etcetera)